It’s 1957. The Hot New Chevy Is Out, And Bobby Helms Is Everywhere!

 There may be some people who might ask, ‘Bobby Who?’
 And yet, every year they sing along to ‘Bobby Who?’…usually starting, oh, maybe a day after Thanksgiving and singing along for about the next month or so.

-You see, ‘Bobby Who?’ is Bobby Helms and his Christmas Classic ‘Jingle Bell Rock’ is still played every holiday season, even though it was first released some 56+ years ago!
+You see, ‘Bobby Who?’ is Bobby Helms and his Christmas Classic ‘Jingle Bell Rock’ is still played every holiday season, even though it was first released nearly 60 years ago!

 But Bobby Helms was a lot more than a ‘Christmas Classic’ artist.